Diane Conrad, PhD, MEd, BEd, BFA

 EDSE 422 - Curriculum and Teaching for Secondary School Drama Majors II

-Prerequisites: Introductory Professional Term and *24 in the required Drama courses as specified in Education section of the Calendar under the heading Components of the Program.
-Successful completion is expected prior to being granted permission to commence EDFX 450.
+Prerequisites: Introductory Professional Term, including EDSE 322 and 24 units in the Major subject.
+Successful completion is required prior to being granted permission to continue in EDFX 450.

 Browse more courses taught by Diane Conrad